IfeiHsueh/3DXLab-temp/content/authors/xy.lu/_index.md

 ---
 # Display name
-title: Mengru Pei
+title: Xinyu Lu

 # Full Name (for SEO)
-first_name: mengru
+first_name: xinyu
-last_name: pei
+last_name: lu

 # Is this the primary user of the site?
 superuser: false